 However, the Minister of Culture is free to make funding decisions without consulting the expert advisory bodies or partners.
 Thus, since 2014, the last three ministers have increased the number of cultural organisations that receive direct support from the Ministry of Culture.

 The Ministry of Culture is also responsible for sport, media and integration policies.
 Since the early 2000s, the ‘creative industries’ appear in the Ministry’s policies and a support to creative industry development organisations were established in Enterprise Estonia, and later in the Ministry of Culture.

-During the 20th century, Estonia experienced several crises and arrived at several junctures in its development.
-These included the creation of an independent state in 1918, two occupations during the Second World War and the destruction of social structures by the Soviet regime.
-The forty-six year period of Soviet rule lasted from 1945 until independence in 1991.
-An important milestone in the history of Estonia was the entry to the European Union on 1 May 2004 and most recently the entry to the Euro zone in January 2011.
+During the last century, Estonia has survived a number of pivotal times and events.
+These included the creation of an independent state at the end of the First World War (on 24th February 1918), two occupations during the Second World War and the destruction of social as well as cultural structures by the Soviet regime.
+The fifty-one-year period of Soviet rule lasted from 1940 until reindependence in 1991 (Estonia was occupied by Nazi-German regime during the period 1941-1944).
+An important milestone in the history of Estonia was the entry to the European Union on 1st May 2004, NATO on 2nd April 2004 and to the Euro zone on 1st January 2011.

 In the 1990s, the Estonian government and its citizens built a democratic and liberal society with an open economy.
 The state as well as local authorities closed, restructured or created new institutions, also in cultural field.
 A désetatisation process started in a few fields of culture (for example, in 1998 the organisation of the traditional song and dance celebrations was transferred from a state agency to the state-owned foundation Estonian Song and Dance Celebration Foundation).
 Several fields of culture, like architecture, design and film, survived the privatisation and the institutions found themselves in totally new circumstances.